Chapter 5:

 John 3:13

-Moreover, no man has ascended into heaven but he that descended from heaven, the Son of man.
+Moreover, no man has ascended into heaven but the one who descended from heaven, the Son of man.

 Those listening were astounded and said: "Where did this man get these things?
-And why should this wisdom have been given this man, and such powerful works be performed through his hands?
+And why should this wisdom have been given to him, and such powerful works be performed through his hands?
 This is the carpenter the son of Mary and the brother of James and Joseph and Judas and Simon, is it not?
 And his sisters are here with us, are they not?"

 Matt 16.13-16

-13 Now when he had come into the parts of Caesarea Philippi, Jesus went asking his disciples: "Who are men saying the Son of man is?"
-They said: "Some say John the Baptist, others Elijah, still others Jeremiah or one of the prophets."
-15 He said to them: "You, though, who do you say I am?"
-In answer Simon Peter said: "You are the Christ, the Son of the living God."
+When he had come into the region of Caesarea Philippi, Jesus asked his disciples: "Who are men saying the Son of man is?"
+They said: "Some say John the Baptist, others Elijah, and still others Jeremiah or one of the prophets."
+He said to them: "You, though, who do you say I am?"
+Simon Peter answered: "You are the Christ, the Son of the living God."

 Matt 1.6-16